AdguardTeam/KnowledgeBase/docs/adguard-for-mac/installation.md

 ### Advanced

 **Use this instruction only if you know what you are doing or if our support service specifically recommended you the 'advanced uninstall'.
-Also, do all the steps from the 'regular uninstall first'.**
+Also, do all the steps from the "regular uninstall" first.**

 * After that, delete following AdGuard files:
     * /Library/Application Support/AdGuard Software/com.adguard.mac.adguard (folder)